 Must be disinfected between each breeding season.

-Log type nesting boxes made of wood.
+Log type nesting boxes are made of wood.

 Dimensions ( see table):